America Has Finally Found Its 'Perfect Victim' Of A Police Shooting

 In an unusual turn, the city’s police union, an aggressive and reliably vocal division of the Fraternal Order of Police, has so far been silent on the incident.
 Police union president Lt.
 Bob Kroll, who has called Black Lives Matter “a terrorist organization” for demonstrating against police brutality, says he is waiting until a state investigators complete a probe into her death before he comments.
 He hasn’t offered up any defense of the officer, or blamed the victim which as has become the standard boilerplate defense in many police shooting cases.

 Oftentimes after a police shooting, law enforcement, the media and suspicious public opinion work together to shift the liability for police shootings onto the victim ― at least whenever the victim is black.
-Shooting victim, Tamir Rice’s “size made him look much older,” evn though he was only 12 years old.
-Freddie Gray was “intentionally trying to injure himself,” even though he was even though he was handcuffed and not seat-belted in the back of a moving police van.
-Rekia Boyd, 22, made the officer who shot her “feel threatened,” even as he was walking away.
+Shooting victim, Tamir Rice’s “size made him look much older,” even though he was only 12 years old.
+Freddie Gray was “intentionally trying to injure himself,” even though he was handcuffed and not seat-belted in the back of a moving police van.
+Rekia Boyd, 22, made the officer who shot her “feel threatened,” even as she was walking away.

 But Damond’s whiteness appears to have protected her from the slander that often follows such an injustice.
 Nobody has painted her as a criminal, or a shady figure who cops could have understandably mistaken for a threat.
 Nor has coverage of her death immediately given way to the reflexive assumption that police were justified in the shooting.
 She’s been deemed innocent, with some putting forward her romantic life ― or her career as a yoga teacher ― as causes for sympathy.